ttadesusi/Data-Science-Professional-Certificate/8. Machine Learning with Python/README.md

-Chapter 8 (of 9) "Machine Learning with Python" in progress.
+Course 8 (of 9) "Machine Learning with Python" has been completed.

+See certificate of completion